mfkiwl/RPX-100-SDR/swagger/sdrangel/examples/Readme.md

   - Get information on device sets:
     - Operation ID: `instanceDeviceSetsGet`
-    - URI: `/sdrangel/devicesets`
+    - URI: `/rpx-100/devicesets`
     - HTTP method: `GET`
   - Start a device streaming
     - OperationID: `devicesetDeviceRunPost`
-    - URI: `/sdrangel/deviceset/{deviceSetIndex}/device/run`
+    - URI: `/rpx-100/deviceset/{deviceSetIndex}/device/run`
     - HTTP method: `POST`
   - Stop a device streaming
     - OperationID: `devicesetDeviceRunDelete`
-    - URI: `/sdrangel/deviceset/{deviceSetIndex}/device/run`
+    - URI: `/rpx-100/deviceset/{deviceSetIndex}/device/run`
     - HTTP method: `DELETE`

 <h2>stop_server.py</h2>

-This works with a server instance only i.e. `sdrangelsrv`.
+This works with a server instance only i.e. `rpx-100srv`.
 It will shutdown the instance nicely as you would do with the exit menu or Ctl-Q in the GUI application.

 It uses this API:

   - Stop a server instance
     - OperationID: `instanceDelete`
-    - URI: `/sdrangel`
+    - URI: `/rpx-100`
     - HTTP method: `DELETE`

 <h2>tx_test.py</h2>